Workers injured on the job in California are entitled to medical treatment out of state and in other countries if the injured worker:

 - moves outside of California but still needs treatment

 - needs emergency care outside of California

 - lives near the border with another state

 - needs treatment that is not available in California

-All medical treatment, whether in California or out-of-state, has to be reasonable.
+All medical treatment, whether in California or out-of-state, has to be reasonable and must address an occupational injury.
 It must provide some benefit to the injured worker's condition.